tsrsilva/tsrsilva.github.io/docs/index.md

 title: Home
 ---

 I am Thiago Silva.
 I am a biologist, programmer, and writer.
 I worked as a researcher at UFPR and HKU.
 I am an alumnus of FURB, USP, and UFPR.
-Currently an independent researcher.
+Currently a postdoctoral researcher in LUOMUS.

 In the "About me" tab you will know more about my background and interests.